Understanding TSP Annuities

 You can also opt for more traditional installment and distribution methods.

-You can also set up regular installments from your account set to the timeframe of your choosing.
-This option can look similar to an annuity on the surface, where you are receiving predictable payments from your account.
-But the difference is that you are simply withdrawing from your existing funds.
+You can also set up regular installments from your account using the time frame of your choosing.
+This option may look similar to an annuity on the surface, as you receive predictable payments from your account.
+However, the difference is that you simply withdraw from your existing funds.
 That money is finite and will eventually run out.

 When you purchase an annuity, you do so with those funds in exchange for set payments.
-Annuity monthly payments may be smaller than distribution payments, but with the tradeoff that they last your whole life.
+Those payments may be smaller than distribution payments but with the trade-off that they last your whole life.

 Frequently Asked Questions About TSP Annuities